 The first thing you should know before using it is to distinguish correctly between Uptown and Downtown.
-Sometimes in the same subway station the different entrances have different directions, that is, in many streets if you enter from one sidewalk entrance you go south and from the other side you go north.
+Sometimes in the same subway station the different entrances have different directions, that is to say, in many streets if you enter through the entrance on one sidewalk you go south and on the other side you go north.

-Therefore, before going down to the subway, I advise you to look at the direction so you do not have to go out again to the street and change direction, because in many cases once inside the station you can not change platforms.
+Therefore, before getting off the subway, I advise you to look at the direction so you do not have to go back out to the street and change direction, because in many cases once inside the station you can no longer change platforms.

 The directions that the New York subway can take are: Downtown and Uptown (South and North) or Westbound and Eastbound (West and East).

 Sometimes you will also see that they point to the district or neighborhood they are traveling to:

 Transfer between lines?

 If we look at the New York subway map we might think that it is not possible to transfer between lines unless it is indicated that they cross.
 But this is not always the case because the map shows black lines that warn of the existence of transfer tunnels that facilitate the change of lines to avoid unnecessary journeys.

 5. What is the New York subway schedule and frequency?

 The good thing about the New York subway is that it runs 24 hours every day of the year but at night not all station entrances are open.

 It ranges from 2 to 5 minutes during peak hours (6:30 AM to 9:30 AM and 3:30 PM to 8:00 PM Monday through Friday), 5 to 10 minutes at noon and 5 to 15 minutes until midnight.
 The frequency of the subway from dawn to 6:30 AM is approximately 20 minutes, although at night I advise you to take a cab, especially if you are traveling alone between districts, as there are few operators working in case of any incident.